rollator3000/BWM-Article/README.md

 ## Data
 * The data comes from the TCGA *(The Cancer Genome Atlas)* and each dataset consits of multiple omics-blocks
-* The data was provided by Roman Hornung, who has worked with these multi-omics data-sets already
+* The data was provided by Dr. R. Hornung, who has worked with these multi-omics data-sets already
 * The provided data doesn't contain any missing values, such that the blockwise-missingness needs to be induced
 * Each data-set uses the 'TP53'-Mutation as response and consits of four further (used) blocks 'clinical', 'copy number variation', 'miRNA' & 'RNA'

 ## Code
 This section contains short descriptions to the scripts in 'Code/' - there is an logical order in these scripts!
-To the '.py' scripts there is always a note to the enviroment to run the script from.
-Details to the enviroments at the end of the READ-ME.

 #### [1] 00_Inspect_raw_data.R
     - Get a overview to the files in 'Data/Raw'